MedentzidisCharalampos/Text-Classification-with-a-Recurrent-Neural-Network/README.md

 2120 ----> ow
 7975 ----> .

 Create batches of these encoded strings.
-Use the padded_batch method to zero-pad the sequences to the length of the longest string in the batch:
+Use the padded_batch method to zero-pad the sequences to the length of the longest string in the batch.

+# Create the model
+Build a tf.keras.Sequential model and start with an embedding layer.
+1. An embedding layer stores one vector per word.
+When called, it converts the sequences of word indices to sequences of vectors.
+These vectors are trainable.
+After training (on enough data), words with similar meanings often have similar vectors.
+Note: This index-lookup is much more efficient than the equivalent operation of passing a one-hot encoded vector through a tf.keras.layers.Dense layer.

+2. A recurrent neural network (RNN) processes sequence input by iterating through the elements.
+RNNs pass the outputs from one timestep to their input—and then to the next.
+The tf.keras.layers.Bidirectional wrapper can also be used with an RNN layer.
+This propagates the input forward and backwards through the RNN layer and then concatenates the output.
+This helps the RNN to learn long range dependencies.